sriramprog/RAG-based-FinTech-Chatbot/README.md

 *Conducted as part of a consulting externship in collaboration with Outamation through Extern.*

 ## Executive Summary
-Financial teams often need fast, reliable answers from complex documents such as statements, agreements, and lender forms.
-However, extracting the right information typically requires manual review and repeated lookups.
-This project built an interactive, Retrieval-Augmented Generation (RAG) chatbot that allows users to upload finance-related PDFs and ask natural-language questions to instantly retrieve grounded answers from the document content.
-The system converts unstructured documents into a searchable knowledge layer using OCR and semantic retrieval, then generates responses that are anchored to the source text for transparency.
-The goal was to reduce time spent on document review, improve consistency in Q&A, and demonstrate a scalable approach to AI-assisted financial document understanding for Outamation’s document automation workflows.
+Financial teams frequently need fast, reliable answers from complex documents such as statements, agreements, and lender forms.
+However, extracting information from these documents typically requires manual review, repeated lookups, and contextual interpretation across pages.

+This project developed an interactive Retrieval-Augmented Generation (RAG) chatbot that allows users to upload finance-related PDFs and ask natural-language questions to retrieve grounded, explainable answers directly from document content.
+The system transforms unstructured financial documents into a searchable knowledge layer using OCR and semantic retrieval, then generates responses anchored to source text for transparency.

+The goal was to reduce document review time, improve answer consistency, and demonstrate a scalable approach to AI-assisted financial document understanding aligned with Outamation’s document automation workflows.

 ### Business Problem
-The primary goal was to reduce the time, effort, and risk associated with extracting answers from unstructured financial documents used in routine and ad hoc decision-making.
-Finance and operations teams rely on long, inconsistently formatted PDFs that are difficult to search, requiring manual scanning, contextual interpretation, and repeated verification across pages.
-This process does not scale with document volume and increases the likelihood of missed details or inconsistent responses when timely answers are needed in document-driven workflows.
+Finance and operations teams rely heavily on long, inconsistently formatted PDFs for routine and ad-hoc decision-making.
+These documents are difficult to search and require manual scanning, increasing time cost and the risk of missed or inconsistent answers.

+As document volume grows, manual review does not scale.
+Teams need a system that can:
+1. Retrieve relevant information quickly
+2. Preserve context across sections and pages
+3. Provide answers that are traceable back to source documents

 # Basic Retrieval-Augmented Generation (RAG) Pipeline